Floppy disk drive interface: 8 inch

 The de facto standard 8 inch FDD interface is based upon the Shugart Associates models SA800/801 FDDs and models SA850/851 FDDs.
 The signal interface uses a 50-pin PCB edge connector which mates to a flat ribbon cable connector.
-Separate connectors are provided for both AC and DC power, as many 8 inch drives used AC spindle motors.
+Separate connectors are provided for both AC and DC power, as many 8-inch drives used AC spindle motors.

 5.25 inch

 Connectors for 5.25 inch or 3.5 inch FDD (Drive "A") at end of universal two drive FDD cable.
 Note twist in flat cable.

-The de facto standard 5.25 inch FDD interface is based upon the Shugart Associates SA400 FDD.
+The de facto standard 5.25-inch FDD interface is based upon the Shugart Associates SA400 FDD.
 The signal interface uses a 34-pin PCB edge connector which mates to a flat ribbon cable connector.
 DC power is provided on a separate connector.
-The 34-pin connector is similar in pinout to the standard 50-pin connector for 8 inch FDDs.
+The 34-pin connector is similar in pinout to the standard 50-pin connector for 8-inch FDDs.

 3.5 inch

 34-pin data connector (right side) on the back of a 3.5" floppy drive.
 It looks similar to the Parallel ATA connector.

-The de facto standard for 3.5 inch drives uses a 34-pin header mating to an IDC Berg connector, collectively slightly smaller than the PCB edge pin connector and mating socket used for the 5¼ inch standard but with the same 34 pin definitions as the 5¼ inch standard.
-A separate connector is provided for DC power.
+The de facto standard for 3.5-inch drives uses a 34-pin header that mates to an IDC connector, collectively slightly smaller than the PCB edge pin connector and mating socket used for the 5¼-inch standard, but with the same 34-pin definitions as the 5¼-inch standard.
+A separate Berg connector is provided for DC power.
 A 'universal' cable would have four drive connectors, two for each size of FDD, although cables which have only two drive connectors are common.
 The cable is normally a ribbon cable.
 For IBM-compatible floppy controllers, a twist in the cable reverses the order of conductors 10 through 16 for the second connector.
 This allows two drives connected to the same cable to be addressed by the host controller without having to select drive assignments with jumpers on the drives themselves.
 Only two drives may be connected to such a cable.
-If there are four drive connectors at least two must remain unused.
+If there are four drive connectors, at least two must remain unused.